citp/privacy-policy-historical/h/ha/hal/halfords.com.md

-We will determine, in our discretion, whether there has been a breach of the above acceptable use requirements through your use of any of our sites.
-When a breach of our requirements has occurred, we may take such action as we deem appropriate including immediate, temporary or permanent withdrawal of your right to use our site and/or legal action.
+We will determine, in our discretion, whether there has been a breach of the above acceptable use requirements through your use of any of our sites or our App.
+When a breach of our requirements has occurred, we may take such action as we deem appropriate including immediate, temporary or permanent withdrawal of your right to use our site or our App and/or legal action.

 ### Interactive Services

-We will do our best to assess any possible risks for users from third parties when they use any interactive service provided on our sites, and we will decide in each case whether it is appropriate to use moderation of the relevant service (including what kind of moderation to use) in the light of those risks.
-However, we are under no obligation to oversee, monitor or moderate any interactive service we provide on our sites, and we expressly exclude our liability for any loss or damage arising from the use of any interactive service by a user in contravention of the above requirements, whether the service is moderated or not.
+We will do our best to assess any possible risks for users from third parties when they use any interactive service provided on our sites or our App, and we will decide in each case whether it is appropriate to use moderation of the relevant service (including what kind of moderation to use) in the light of those risks.
+However, we are under no obligation to oversee, monitor or moderate any interactive service we provide on our sites or our App, and we expressly exclude our liability for any loss or damage arising from the use of any interactive service by a user in contravention of the above requirements, whether the service is moderated or not.

 ### Third Party Links

-Certain links on our sites will lead to websites which are not under our control.
-When you activate any of these you will leave our site and we will have no control over and will accept no responsibility or liability for the material on any website which is not under our control.
-We assume no responsibility for the content of websites linked on our site.
+Certain links on our sites and our App will lead to websites which are not under our control.
+When you activate any of these you will leave our site/App and we will have no control over and will accept no responsibility or liability for the material on any website which is not under our control.
+We assume no responsibility for the content of websites linked on our site and our App.
 Such links should not be interpreted as endorsement by us of those linked websites.
 We will not be liable for any loss or damage that may arise from your use of them.

 ### Applicable Law